TKForgeron/OCPPM/README.md

 - 2 Theoretical Background
     - [17/08] Update Section 2.2.4, explaining how HeteroGNN combines data of varying dimensionality
     - [31/08] Update Section 2.2.3, increasing clarity about what a feature vector/node feature vector/node vector is
+    - [11/09] Mathematically formalize the term flattening in the context of transforming an OCEL to a traditional event log.
 - 3 Related Literature
     - [28/08] Update explanation of Adams' EFG by moving parts of 5.1 into Section 3.2.2.
     - [28/08] Update Section 3.2.2 to use more hedging scrutinizing Adams' framework paper